Low-Cost Spay & Neuter Clinic

 Days: Thursday & Friday

-Appointments Available: 3 Spay, 2 Neuter
+Appointments Available per Day: 3 Spay, 2 Neuter

 Email: publicclinic@highcountryhumane.org